Internal Medicine Residency

 boarded in internal medicine and oncology.

-reading rounds, journal club, and specialty rounds in
+rounds, journal club, and specialty rounds in cardiology, oncology,

-skills, but also provides specific feedback on their projects.
+provides specific feedback on their projects.
+General house officer

-General house officer rounds are also held on a weekly basis.
+rounds are also held on a weekly basis.
+Morbiidity and mortality

-Morbiidity and mortality rounds and imaging rounds take place every
+rounds and imaging rounds take place every month.

 We are very proud of our residency program and our recent